Pocahontas, Virginia

 Pocahontas is a town in Tazewell County, Virginia, United States.
 It was named for Chief Powhatan's daughter, Pocahontas, who lived in the 17th-century Jamestown Settlement.
 The town was founded as a company mining town by the Southwest Virginia Improvement Company in 1881.
 It was the first company mining town in Virginia.
-The post office was established on June 30, 1882.
+The post office opened on June 30, 1882.

-The population was 269 at the 2020 census.
+Its population was 268 at the 2020 census.
 It is part of the Bluefield, WV-VA micropolitan area, which has a population of 106,363.

 History

-Coal was known to exist in the western part of Virginia as early as 1750 when the explorer Dr. Thomas Walker observed coal outcrops on Flat Top Mountain in western Virginia.
-His findings went largely unnoticed for nearly 125 years. in 1861, Confederate Major Jedediah "Jed."
-Hotchkiss observed the same outcrops while he was serving as a topographical engineer for General Robert E. Lee.
-In 1873, Hotchkiss hired Isiah Arnold Welch to make a survey of timber and coal in the Flat Top Mountain area.
-Welch's survey began at the residence of Jordan Nelson who was a local blacksmith.
-In addition to using the coal from a large outcropping on his property, he also sold it to people who would come and purchase it by the bushel.
-Locals feared actively mining the coal would cause the seam to give out.
-When the mine closed in 1955 after 73 years of continuous production the total amount of coal mined over 44 million tons of coal were shipped from the mine.
+Coal was known to exist in the western part of Virginia as early as 1750 when explorer Dr. Thomas Walker observed coal outcrops on Flat Top Mountain in western Virginia.
+His findings went largely unnoticed for nearly 125 years.
+In 1861, Confederate Major Jedediah "Jed."
+Hotchkiss observed the same outcrops while he was a topographical engineer for General Robert E. Lee.
+In 1873, he hired Isiah Arnold Welch to survey timber and coal in the Flat Top Mountain area.
+Welch's survey began at the residence of Jordan Nelson, a local blacksmith.
+In addition to using the coal from a large outcropping on his property, he sold it to people who came to purchase it by the bushel.
+Locals feared that actively mining the coal would deplete it.
+When the mine closed in 1955, after 73 years of continuous production, over 44 million tons had been shipped from the mine.

 The depression of 1873 delayed further development until 1881.
-Hotchkiss, who was an advocate of Virginia industrialism, urged Frederick J. Kimball, a partner in the investment firm in Philadelphia that established the Norfolk and Western Railroad and later the railroad's President, to extend the railroad from the New River Depot near Radford, Virginia to the coal fields of Southwest Virginia and Southern West Virginia.
-The investment firm from Philadelphia financed both the extension of the railroad and the Southwest Virginia Improvement Company.
+Hotchkiss, an advocate of Virginia industrialism, urged Frederick J. Kimball, a partner in the Philadelphia investment firm that established the Norfolk and Western Railroad (and later the railroad's president) to extend the railroad from the New River Depot near Radford, Virginia to the coal fields of Southwest Virginia and Southern West Virginia.
+The firm financed both the railroad's extension and the Southwest Virginia Improvement Company.